 When a loved one passes on, there is a natural desire to honor their life and legacy.
 This can come in many forms, but especially for those who hold their faith closely, honoring their deeply held Catholic beliefs can be a beautiful gesture.

 The Catholic Church has many beautiful and meaningful rites, ceremonies, and traditions for life events such as funerals.
 Through these traditions, one can honor and respect the life of the deceased, give family and friends an opportunity to say goodbye, and entrust the deceased into the loving hands of God.
 Because Catholic funerals are steeped in specific rites and traditions, it is necessary to work with the parish priest of the deceased or another local priest, along with the funeral director, to properly plan and perform the service.
-Here are some of the most important of them to consider as you plan for the funeral of your Catholic loved one.
+Here are some of the most important Catholic funeral rites and traditions to consider as you plan for the funeral of your Catholic loved one.

 To have a Catholic funeral, the deceased must have been baptized and confirmed in the Catholic faith.
 With the consultation of a priest, exceptions may be made for certain circumstances, such as for young children not yet baptized, or for catechumens, or those who are in the process of joining the Catholic church.
 Catholics who have not been actively practicing their faith, but who are from a Catholic family, may be considered eligible as well.